Daily Edition

 Hua Hong becomes the second Chinese chipmaker to crack 7nm manufacturing as Beijing pushes for AI independence matters because it affects the policy, supply-chain, or security constraints around AI development, especially across chip.

-Software, model, and deployment stories with the strongest operator and platform signal in this edition.
+Software, model, deployment, and competitive stories with the strongest operator and market signal in this edition.

 Introducing GPT-5.4 mini and nano